MahmoudNaguib/nest-blog/README.md

 ## Description

-Blog using NestJS with the following features
+Blog API using NestJS with the following features
 ```bash
 Users: Register/Login
 Authentication: Using token based return after successfull login.
 This token will send in header (Authorization:'Bearer {token}')